A running jacket will become a part of any runner’s wardrobe.

 2. Water Resistance / Waterproof Rating

 All jackets will have a waterproof rating.
-The higher the rating, the more water resistance the jacket will be.
+The higher the rating, the more water resistant the jacket will be.

 This table will give you a guide on the waterproof rating (aka Schmerber mm rating), and what activity it’s suited to.